Semi-Supervised Dual-Stream Self-Attentive Adversarial Graph Contrastive Learning for Cross-Subject EEG-based Emotion Recognition: Methodology

 \subsubsection{Informative feature fusion}

 The extracted non-structural features by $F_{NS}(\cdot)$ and structural features by $F_S(\cdot)$ are concatenated into a new feature representation, denoted as $\{\tilde{f}_{1}, \ldots, \tilde{f}_{\dot{m}},\tilde{g}_{1}, \ldots, \tilde{g}_{\dot{n}}\}$.
-For effective feature fusion, a multi-head self-attention mechanism is adopted to highlight the most salient features from the input feature representation.
+The multi-head self-attention mechanism is incorporated to emphasize the most crucial features relevant to emotions while reducing the influence of irrelevant information.
+It adapts to various viewpoints or focal points, autonomously determining the focus of feature extraction based on input data and task-specific requirements.
 As shown in Fig. \ref{fig:standard_pipeline}, we generate three matrices $Q$, $K$, and $V$ from the input using linear transformations.
 Inspired from \cite{vaswani2017attention}, the attention weights are given as